 In 2008, 105 years after it was founded, the Steuben division was sold by Corning Incorporated to retail conglomerate Schottenstein Stores.
 When Schottenstein decided to end commercial production in 2011, Corning Incorporated repurchased the brand, preserving this important aspect of America’s design heritage.
 A more detailed history of the brand is available on our Brand Timeline.

-Corning Incorporated has exclusively licensed the Corning Museum of Glass (CMoG) to sell new Steuben, and it is currently available through the Museum Shops, either online or at the Museum, through www.steuben.com, and at our authorized retailer George Watts & Son in Milwaukee, WI.
+Corning Incorporated has exclusively licensed the Corning Museum of Glass (CMoG) to sell new Steuben, and it is currently available through the Museum Shops, either online or at the Museum, through www.steuben.com.
 All proceeds from these sales benefit the not-for-profit Museum.

 The new Steuben is made in artisanal hotshops and by original Steuben suppliers, using the same exacting standards that made the brand synonymous with excellence.

 CMoG is the perfect partner to steward the Steuben brand, and the ties between CMoG and Steuben are long and deep.
 Many of the most important Steuben creations are in the Museum’s collection, and the largest display of early Steuben glass in the world is on view at the Museum.
 In addition, CMoG’s Rakow Research Library holds many of Steuben’s archives, and in 2015 the original Steuben factory was transformed into the Museum’s new space for Hot Glass Demonstrations.
 Licensing Steuben exclusively to the Museum also underscores Corning Incorporated’s commitment to supporting CMoG, since all proceeds from the sale of Steuben items go to the not-for-profit Museum.